skywind3000/vim-quickui/README.md

 ### Menu

-Display a dropdown menubar at top of the screen, use `hjkl` or mouse to navigate:
+Displays a dropdown menubar at the top of the screen.
+Use `hjkl` or mouse to navigate:

 ![](https://skywind3000.github.io/images/p/quickui/mainmenu.png)